-- Ridership - Ridership for a bench: 15 boardings per day Ridership for a shelter: 40 boardings per day - Bus Stop Level of Service (span of service, average trip frequency) - Proximity to other shelters - Equity Title VI Compliance - Existing bench or shelter locations will be considered for equity in distribution within the service area. - Local Land Use
+- Ridership - Ridership for a bench: at least 15 boardings per day - Ridership for a shelter: at least 25 boardings per day - Bus Stop Level of Service (span of service, average trip frequency) - Proximity to other shelters - Equity Title VI Compliance - Existing bench or shelter locations will be considered for equity in distribution within the service area. - Local Land Use proximity to Lifeline facilities such as senior centers, hospitals, government offices, etc.